mccutchen/urlresolver/README.md

 unnecessary query params (e.g. `utm_*` tracking params), normalizing case (e.g.
 `twitter.com/Thresholderbot` and `twitter.com/thresholderbot` are the same).

-The canonicalization is optimized for URLs that are shared on social media.
+Canonicalization is optimized for URLs that are shared on social media.

 ## Security